UD-Math-Data-Science-1/notes/_sources/intro.md

 * **notebook** Self-contained collection of text, math, code, output, and graphics.
 * **kernel** Back-end that executes code from and returns output to the notebook.
 * **cell** Atomic unit of a notebook that contains one or more lines of text or code.
-* **markdown** Simplified syntax to put boldface, italics, and other formatting within text.
+* **Markdown** Simplified syntax to put boldface, italics, and other formatting within text.
 * **TeX/LaTeX** Language used to express mathematical notation within a notebook.
 * **Jupyter** Popular format and system for interactive editing, execution, and export of notebooks.
 * **Jupyter Lab** Layer over Jupyter notebook functionality to help manage notebooks and extensions.